yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 25 February 2020 Thursday
-* *2 hour* working on the gene mutation evaluation part of project
+* *2 hour* working on the gene mutation evaluation part of project, and find the accuracy is not good and switch to single top driver gene prediction for seeing the prediction performance of top driver gene of each cancer(classification-gene-feature-extraction),(single_top_driver_gene_prediction)
 * *1 minute* writing timelog

 ## 26 February 2020 Friday
-* *1 hour* working on the gene mutation prediction part of project
+* *1 hour* working on the gene mutation prediction part of project(classification-gene-feature-extraction),(single_top_driver_gene_prediction)
 * *1 minute* writing timelog

 ## 27 February 2020 Saturday
-* *1 hour* working on the problem in gene mutation prediction part of project
+* *1 hour* working on solving the problem in gene mutation prediction part of project(classification-gene-feature-extraction),(single_top_driver_gene_prediction) by performing resampling
 * *1 minute* writing timelog

 ## 28 February 2020 Sunday
-* *1 hour* working on the problem in gene mutation prediction part of project
+* *1 hour* working on solving the problem(class imbalance) in gene mutation prediction part of project(classification-gene-feature-extraction),(single_top_driver_gene_prediction) by deploying focal loss
 * *1 minute* writing timelog

 ## week 21

 ## 1 March 2020 Monday
-* *30 minutes hours* discuss the project with supervisor and design the plan
+* *30 minutes hours* discuss the project with supervisor and design the plan to cope with inferior prediction of mutation status
 * *1 hour* working on the problem in gene mutation prediction part of project and formated every file
 * *1 minute* writing timelog